methodphoto/methodphoto/lps/index.md

 The London Photo Show 2023 took place at the Bargehouse Gallery, Oxo Tower Wharf, South Bank, London SE1 9PH from 9–12 November 2023.

-I showed some new work.
-Here you will have an opportunity to buy the work on display as well as order copies of my two books, [Warped Topographies II and The Prismatic Pond](../books/warped-pond), these are available as a special bundle as well.
+You have an opportunity to buy the work on display as well as order copies of my two books, [Warped Topographies II and The Prismatic Pond](../books/warped-pond), these are available as a special bundle as well.

 **If you would like any other size of print, please contact me and we can arrange something <richard@method.co.uk>**